michaeljclark/crefl/README.md

 #### primary types

-The _crefl_ API graph database use a small number of primary data types for the reflection database it graph nodes and their types and attributes.
+The _crefl_ API graph database use a small number of primary data types for the reflection database it graph nodes and their types and properties.

 | Type       | Description                                    |
 | :--------- | :--------------------------------------------- |